 New data found that people with this condition have a tougher time recovering after a heart attack.

 Heart disease is one of the most common conditions that affect people in the United States.
-It’s also the most lethal.
-Now, new data indicates that those with autoimmune diseases are more likely to die or suffer further cardiac incidents after their first heart attack.
+And with this disease, complications follow a heart attack it seems from new data.
+The study indicates that those with autoimmune diseases are more likely to die or suffer further cardiac incidents after their first heart attack.

 These people were also less likely to receive common post-cardiac event procedures, likely due to the fact that they were at a higher risk for further complications.